All Episodes

 Like we can bend our own reality.

-Technically, we could cause these things if we actually wanted to, like, and had like some kind of concerted effort for us.
+Technically, we could cause these things if we actually wanted to like and had like some kind of concerted effort for us.

-So it's like it's weird to me that people then go on being like, no, this like larger collective group of like hive-minded humans couldn't come up with this thing, though.
+So it's like it's weird to me that people then go on being like, no, this like larger collective group of like hive-minded humans couldn't come up with this thing though.

-And I'm like, but but how couldn't they?
+And I'm like, but how couldn't they?

 Like, you know.

-There's that one guy who could he even filmed it.
+There's that one guy who could.

-He's like, I'm gonna make a rainbow.
+He's like, I'm going to make a rainbow.

 Watch.

-Oh no, was it UFOs?
+Oh, no, was it UFOs?

-He's like, I can contact UFOs, watch.
+He's like, I can contact UFOs.

-That's what it was, UFOs.
+That's what it was.

 Make the orbs appear, I think he predicted.

-Yeah, and he did some things and like they appeared, and it was like I told you.
+Yeah, and he did some things and like they appeared and it was like, I told you.

-That's kind of weird shit.
+That was kind of weird shit.

-Well, I mean, technically, uh, in the old or like all the ancient accounts of sightings of elves and pixies and fairies and stuff, they always see these like small humanoid creatures doing these odd dances and then jumping into holes and like rifts in the earth and stuff and disappearing.
+Well, I mean, technically, in the old, or like all the ancient accounts of sightings of elves and pixies and fairies and stuff, they always see these like small humanoid creatures doing these odd dances and then jumping into holes and like rifts in the earth and stuff and disappearing.

 Weird.

-Effectively opening portals and then entering them, like but being described by somebody who doesn't understand what any of that stuff is.
+Effectively opening portals and then entering them, like, but being described by somebody who doesn't understand what any of that stuff is.

 I think that's what CERN is.